MWA1990/Basic-Statistics-For-Python/README.md

-# Basic-Statistics-For-Python
+# Data Science by using Python
-In this repository, Basic Statistics for Data Science in python is discussed.
+In this repository, Data Science by using Python is discussed in detail.